 By using shapes and simple copy to simulate a breathing exercise, they’re immediately roping their target audience in and getting them interested in downloading their app.

 Now it’s time to move onto our next category of ad examples – carousel ads.
-These types of ads are basically a carousel or slideshow of images or videos that users can click through and browse everything the ad has to offer.
+These types of ads are basically a slideshow of images or videos that users can click through on their own.
+Carousels can be 10 images or videos within a single ad, each with its own link.

 Let’s dive into a few top examples of these so that you can really grasp the potential that carousel ads could have for your business.

-These Patagonia ads are simple, but perfect.
-Their carousel ad switches between a lifestyle photo of their product in use and the actual product photo as it’s seen in their online store.
+This Patagonia ad is simple, but perfect.
+The carousel ad switches between a lifestyle video of their product in use and the actual product photo as it’s seen in their online store.

 Giving users the ability to see both of these options upfront can show them just how much potential they could have by purchasing a Patagonia product.